What is the first song we think of when we think of "Frozen?"

 Yeah, like I said, one of the least thought out Disney movies.

-This movie had a lot of opportunities going for it to make it a great movie, it just wasn't there.
+This movie had a lot of opportunities going for it to make it a great movie, but they didn't take advantage of it.
 Frozen is a good (or at least okay) movie, not a great one.
 Will it be considered a classic in years to come?
 In my opinion, maybe, or F*k it, it will.

 Either way it was a good movie, and I'd say check it out, but I'm just barely saying it .